software-mansion/scarb/website/docs/reference/features.md

 keccak = []
 ```

-During compilation, the compiler will enable the default feature, which in turn activates all listed features.
+When the package is built, the default feature is enabled which in turn enables the listed features.

 To disable the default feature, use the `--no-default-features` flag.